Marshall Rosenberg and the Angry Luthier

 It's the response, not the trigger, that tells us what we need to know.

 In signal processing, a black box is an entity that an unknown transformation on its input signal.
-In order to understand the transfer function, we must measure its response to an impulse signal – a very short, single burst of energy.
+In order to understand the transfer function, we must measure its response to an impulse signal – a short, single burst of energy.

 In college, our professor Stan Tempelaars once said: “if you know a system’s impulse response, you know everything about it”.

 Emotional responses could be working in a similar way.
 In the Collaborative Communication article mentioned above, a stimulus (a project manager’s incessant talking) triggers a feeling (annoyance).
 Intuitively, we blame the project manager for how we feel.
 But in doing so, we are missing the point – the source of the annoyance could be pretty much anything.
 Like in signal processing, the information is in the response, not in the stimulus.
-The annoyance gives us information that we can act on.